Cecilia's Amazing Travel Tips

 * go see your doctor or health institute for advice, anti-malaria pills and yellow fever shots and other shots that you need (long trip: 6 weeks prior to departure, otherwise 3 weeks will do)

-* bring the music you don't want to miss on CD's or an MP3 player, especially if it's a long trip; sometimes you can burn copies of CD's or MP3's as a gift to locals in visited country
+* bring the music you don't want to miss on an MP3 player or your phone, especially if it's a long trip; sometimes you can burn copies of MP3's as a gift to locals in visited country

 * make a collection of your most comfortable clothes that can also be worn in layers on top of each other.
 If necessary, buy new ones at Hennes&Mauritz (also good for daypacks) or adventure stores

-* you can decide to buy part of your clothes in visited country, but check whether this is doable and if they will have your size (especially when you're tall)
+* you can decide to buy part of your clothes in visited country, but check whether this is doable and if they will have your size (especially when you're tall).
+In Southeast Asia clothes are very cheap and also available in tall sizes.

-* if you are afraid your backpack will be slashed open with a razor (kids in some countries tape a razor blade to their fingers to do this), you could line your backpack with chicken fence (or maybe just the bottom); or use Pacsafe wire net, see www.pac-safe.com; disadvantage: may attract more attention; Pacsafe now also makes bags with invisible steel wire lining
+* if you are afraid your backpack will be slashed open you could use Pacsafe wire net, see www.pac-safe.com; disadvantage: may attract more attention; Pacsafe now also makes bags and pouches with invisible steel wire lining

 * sew secret pockets into the insides of every pair of trousers you're taking, passport size; more comfy than moneybelts